5 Best OCR Software for Mac in 2023

 DevonThink Pro is a part of DEVON technologies.
 This company is focused on creating a paperless environment for educators, attorneys, journalists, researchers, students, and writers in the Mac environment.
 This is what makes it an excellent choice as OCR for Mac users.

-It is similar to Notion, where a user can create their documents, tag their documents and also create a library of their thought processes.
+It is similar to Notion, where users can create their documents, tag them, and create a library of their thought processes.
 One of their abilities is to scan and OCR documents directly on Mac.

-Apart from these tools, you can use Devon Think Pro for a lot of things.
+Apart from these tools, you can use Devon Think Pro for many things.
 You can automate your processes with Smart Flows (though they don’t have a visual workflow which makes it complicated.)

-Though it was difficult to navigate through to find that particular option.
+Though it was challenging to navigate through to find that particular option.

 - First, select the file and select import.
 Import your documents into the system.
 It will create a new folder on your system to store the documents.

 - After you’ve uploaded your document, select the Actions option to get OCR options.

 You’ll have to download the ABBYY Finereader app to access these features, which are an additional 800MB download.

 Once done, you should be able to extract the text from images and PDF documents.

 - Need to use the paid version to use it for a longer duration.
 No forever free plans.